Checkpoint: The Pedestal of Scorn

 In 2015 the New Orleans City Council voted to remove four Confederate statues.
 The statues are to be relocated, perhaps to a museum, after a tumultuous period of debate over the issue.
 Only one of the four statues currently remains, that of the Confederate Gen. Robert E. Lee.
 In Charlottesville, Virginia, another Lee statue is set to fall.
 However, in Richmond, Virginia, a city so cluttered with Confederate statues it could be confused for the scene of Medusa’s bachelorette party, no removals are yet planned.
 Nor will they be, according to Richmond journalist Mark Holmberg, who suggests the monuments are going nowhere as they are a main attraction in “Richmond’s $1.7 billion dollar tourism industry.”

-Both sides of the argument are seemingly simple.
 Those who wish to see the monuments fall contend that Confederate symbols glorify racial injustice and slavery.
 Those who wish to see the monuments remain argue that the landmarks are simply a part of their history.
-Because it is not a simple matter (intellectual matters are structured complexities after all), both sides are in some sense right.
-This of course, doesn’t solve the problem.
+Because it is not a simple matter (intellectual matters are structured complexities after all), both sides have some claim to the truth - although those claims are not equal.

 There are two coherent, albeit complicated arguments that can be made on this case or any other: the rational ‘ought’ and the empirical ‘is’.
 Progress comes from, I think, the balanced coalescence of the two.
 Our philosophical, moral and intuitive investigations can suggest to us what ‘ought’ to be true-- this is the rational position.
 It ‘ought’ to be true that a society doesn’t make monumental their moral deficiencies and their superficial vanities.
 Confederate symbols ‘ought’ not to saturate the history of the South as they demonstrably do.
 Moreover, considering the Confederates had already lost the fight before the war, which is to say, the moral fight, ‘shouldn’t’ statues of abolitionists and brave and forgiving slaves tower over the shriveling figures of the defeated?